Lefschetz trace formula for open adic spaces: Introduction

 The statement above is similar to \cite[Theorem 2.2.8]{MR1431137}, but our theorem is valid for a non-algebraizable case.
 Our proof is very different from that in \cite{MR1431137}; we use neither formal geometry nor the Lefschetz-Verdier trace formula for schemes.
 Our proof is purely rigid-geometric.
 The first step of our proof is to observe that why the proof of the Lefschetz-Verdier trace formula in \cite[Expos\'e III]{SGA5} cannot be applied to the case of adic spaces; actually, the only obstruction is the failure of the K\"unneth formula for push-forward $(Rf_*F)\Lboxtimes (Rg_*G)\cong R(f\times g)_*(F\Lboxtimes G)$ (\cf Remark \ref{rem:isom-failure}).
 Therefore, our main strategy is to find a suitable isomorphism induced by the K\"unneth homomorphism $(Rf_*F)\Lboxtimes (Rg_*G)\longrightarrow R(f\times g)_*(F\Lboxtimes G)$ by using the assumption in Theorem \ref{thm:main-thm}, so that the analogous proof as in \cite[Expos\'e III]{SGA5} works.
 This idea is also useful for finding other trace formulas than Theorem \ref{thm:main-thm}.
 For example, we will give another formula for open curves which is very similar to the formula by Huber, and a partial generalization of Fujiwara's trace formula for contracting correspondences to the non-algebraizable case.

 The author's main motivation for this work is to establish the Lefschetz trace formula which is applicable to the Rapoport-Zink towers.
 For a classical case, there are such works by Faltings \cite{MR1302321} and Strauch \cite{MR2383890}; the former is on the Drinfeld tower and the latter is on the Lubin-Tate tower.
 As an application of Theorem \ref{thm:main-thm}, we will establish the Lefschetz trace formula for formal schemes (Theorem \ref{thm:LTF-formal}), which is applicable to the Rapoport-Zink tower for $\mathrm{GSp}(4)$ considered in \cite{RZ-GSp4}.
-The author has a joint project with Matthias Strauch to investigate the cohomology of this Rapoport-Zink tower by means of the trace formula in this paper.
+In a forthcoming paper, the author will use this formula to observe that the local Jacquet-Langlands correspondence for $\mathrm{GSp}(4)$ appears in the $\ell$-adic cohomology of the Rapoport-Zink tower mentioned above.
 He also hopes that there are a few more Rapoport-Zink towers to which our trace formula can apply.

 We sketch the outline of the paper.
 In Section 2, we will consider the action $\gamma^*$ of a correspondence $\gamma$ on the \'etale cohomology of adic spaces, and give the definition of ``the number of fixed points'' $\#\Fix \gamma$.
 We also show that it is \'etale local and compatible with the comparison functor.
 These properties justify our definition, though it is cohomological and far from geometric.
 In Section 3, we will prove our main theorem.
 First we discuss the K\"unneth formula for $R\Gamma$, which leads us to a weaker form of the Lefschetz trace formula (Proposition \ref{prop:LTF-unlocalized}).
 Next we refine this weaker version by using our assumption on points of the boundary to get our main theorem.
 We also remark on the trace formula for open curves.
 In Section 4, we prove the Lefschetz trace formula for formal schemes and give some interesting examples.
 In Section 5, we give a simple trace formula for a morphism which is contracting near fixed points.
 It is a partial generalization of a result of Fujiwara \cite[Theorem 3.2.4]{MR1431137}.